stuartellis/sve-personal-website/content/articles/tf-wrapper-design.md

 ## Working with TF Versions

-You will need to use different versions of Terraform and OpenTofu for different projects.
+You will need to use different versions of OpenTofu and Terraform for different projects.
 The state files will change when you use new versions, so each project must specify the current version that is in use.

 The best way to handle this is to use a version manager.
 This will install the versions that you specify in a configuration file and automatically switch between them as needed.

 This tooling is designed to work with version managers and to not complicate version changes.
-It does not install or manage copies of Terraform and OpenTofu.
-Unlike other wrappers, it is also not dependent on specific versions of Terraform or OpenTofu.
+It does not install or manage copies of OpenTofu and Terraform.
+Unlike other wrappers, it is also not dependent on specific versions of OpenTofu or Terraform.
 It supports new features by new tasks, but never hard-codes references to specific versions.
 For example, it supports both types of S3 remote backend by having a separate `init` task for each.

-For convenience, the generated projects include a `.terraform-version` file, so that your tool version manager will install and use the Terraform version that you specify.
-To use OpenTofu, add an `.opentofu-version` file to enable your tool version manager to install and use the OpenTofu version that you specify.
+For convenience, the generated projects include an `.opentofu-version` file, so that your tool version manager will install and use the OpenTofu version that you specify.
+To use Terraform, add an `.opentofu-version` file to enable your tool version manager to install and use that Terraform version.
 Once the version file is generated, you change the version as you need.

-> This tooling can switch between Terraform and OpenTofu.
+> This tooling can switch between OpenTofu and Terraform.
 This is specifically to help you migrate projects from one of these tools to the other.

 You are free to manage versions in any way that wish.
 If you do not have any specific requirements for a project, consider using [tenv](https://tofuutils.github.io/tenv/), which is a version manager that is specifically designed for TF tools.
-For some projects, [mise](https://mise.jdx.dev/) may be a good choice, because it control all of the tools for a project, not just Terraform and OpenTofu.
+For some projects, [mise](https://mise.jdx.dev/) may be a good choice, because it control all of the tools for a project, not just OpenTofu and Terraform.

 ## Dependencies Between Units